The Royal Navy of Sailing Ships

 - Swabbing out the barrel with a water-soaked sponge rammer to extinguish any smouldering debris

-- Charging the gun by ramming home wads, cartridge and shot
+- Charging the gun by ramming home wads, cartridge and shot into its barrel

 - Pricking the cartridge charge through the vent to expose its powder with a steel or brass twisted skewer